THINGS TO DO IN SARAJEVO IN TWO DAYS

 Are you planning your Sarajevo itinerary and wondering about the best things to do in Sarajevo in 2 days?
 Great choice.
 Sarajevo is amazing and exceeded all my expectations, and I am happy to share my travel tips with you.
-Here are the answers to your question on what to do in Sarajevo.
+Here are the answers to your question on what to do in Sarajevo in one or two days.

 To be honest, I never had Sarajevo on my radar.
-I visited, more or less, only because I was in Bosnia and visited Mostar already and thought it wouldn‘t hurt… T Sarajevo quickly became one of my favorite cities in Europe.
-It is fun, friendly, and exciting, with a lot of history and a positive future.
-So, when you plan your Sarajevo trip, this post will help you find out about the best things to do in Sarajevo and how to plan your days.
+I visited, more or less, only because I was in Bosnia and visited Mostar already and thought it wouldn‘t hurt… Sarajevo quickly became one of my favorite cities in Europe.
+It is fun, friendly, and exciting.
+So, when you plan your Sarajevo itinerary, this post will help you find out about the best things to do in Sarajevo and how to plan your days.

 Sarajevo mosque